mail us | mail this page

 Unfortunately Open Source takes away the easy option - choices have to be evaluated on their functional merits.
 When users boast of web server run-times of 6 - 12 months without problems and everything is free - the OS, the web server software, the firewall, the web programming languages and the database - well you gotta evaluate, how else you gonna justify spending money when 30m (see below) others are not.
 Mmmmmm.

 Mmmmm...
 The most popular web server is called Apache and it is Open Source software.
-The August 2003 Netcraft Web Server survey shows over 60% of some 48m web sites running Apache.
-We make that 30m'ish.
+The Netcraft Web Server survey consistently shows over 60% of web sites running Apache.
+In April 2012 that amounted to over 440'ish million.
 Not too shabby.

-Maybe this statement should now read 'Closed Source - just used by a few guys who like to give away dollar bills'!
+Maybe this statement should now read 'Closed Source - just used by guys who like to give away dollar bills'!

-Seriously these numbers show that the Open Source model is used by many, many organisations large and small.
-We read years ago that the Queen of England's web site was hosted by Apache (that may or may not be a recommendation).
+Seriously, these numbers show that the Open Source model is used by many, many organisations large and small.
+We read years ago that the Queen of England's web site was hosted by Apache (that may or may not be a recommendation depending on your point of view).

 Many of these projects use Open Source 'incubators' which provide all kinds of resources to help smaller projects get going.
 SourceForge is probably the best known.

-2. Professionals - full time professionals programmers are paid by their companies to develop software that is made freely available in Open Source format.
-IBM, SUN, HP, APPLE and AOL are among many companies, large and small who do this.
-Altruism - no. It makes hard commercial sense for these companies.
+Professionals - full time professionals programmers are paid directly by their companies or through a non-profit foundation (Mozilla, Apache and FreeBSD are some examples) to develop software that is made freely available in Open Source format.
+IBM, Oracle, HP, Apple and Google are among many companies, large and small who do this.
+Altruism - absolutely not.
+It makes hard commercial sense for these companies.

-Whatever the motivation, and many of the members of the 'professional' groups have strong and long histories in the Open Source world and would be involved even if they weren't being paid - there is a clear sense of purpose and enthusiasm that shines through.
-Perhaps one of the better facets of mankind for a change.
+Whatever the motivation - many of the members of the 'professional' groups have strong and long histories in the Open Source world and would be involved even if they weren't being paid - there is a clear sense of purpose and enthusiasm that shines through.
+Perhaps one of the better facets of mankind is on display for a change.

 We are not going remind you that this happens frequently in the commercial world.
 You do not get immunity just because you parted with a few dollars.
-The situation is very different in Open Source for two distinct reasons:
+The situation is, however, very different in Open Source for two distinct reasons:

-1. Projects stay active because their participants are enthused - they want to do it.
-If 1 other person or company uses the software that's OK - it may be slightly less rewarding - but its still OK.
+Projects stay active because their participants are enthused - they want to do it.
+If only 1 person or company uses the software that's OK - it may be slightly less rewarding but it's still OK.
 The imperative is not commercial.
 In contrast in the commercial world if you are the only person or company to buy a particular package for sure the package will disappear.
 Night follows day in the commercial world.

 If your criteria is purely safety and continuity, at a time when companies as big as Enron collapse overnight, to select OTHER THAN OPEN SOURCE is taking a RISK.

-The statement contains two aspersions, first that Open Source is insecure because its Open, second because it's Open it is easy for individuals who wish to destroy civilisation as we know it to insert malicious code:
+The question contains two aspersions, first that Open Source is inherently insecure because it's Open, second, because it's Open it is easy for individuals who wish to destroy civilisation as we know it to insert malicious code:

-1. Security: Remember when we were schoolkids we invented all those wonderful secret codes for sending messages to our buddies - point about them all was that it was the algorithm that was the secret - find the algorithm and you can subvert every message.
-For the last 100 years or so security systems have assumed that the algorithm is know to the attacker and in fact are only proven to be secure when they are attacked by experts with full knowledge (Open Source) of the algorithm(s) involved.
+Security: Remember when we were schoolkids we invented all those wonderful secret codes for sending messages to our buddies - point about them all was that it was the algorithm that was the secret - find the algorithm and you can subvert every message.
+For the last 100 years or so secure systems (including cryptographic systems) have assumed that the algorithm is known to the attacker and in fact such systems are only proven to be secure when they are attacked by experts with full knowledge (Open Source) of the algorithm(s) involved.
 Read Diffie & Hellman's Privacy and Authentication, Proceedings of the IEEE, vol 67, No 3 (not available on-line) for excellent deep background.

 The Closed Source security argument is offered by those whose understanding of security got arrested (ouch!) in the gleeful school-kid phase of development.

-2. Malicious Code: It is possible for a hacker to submit a malicious patch to Open Source software.
+Malicious Code: It is possible for a bad guy to submit a malicious patch to an Open Source software project.
 It is also possible for a disgruntled employee of a Closed Source company to do the same thing.
-It is also possible for the Closed Source company as a deliberate policy to do something naughty.
-We don't have access to the source so we don't KNOW if it's true or not true.
+It is also possible for the Closed Source company as a deliberate policy to do something naughty (send back usage and statistics to the developer was a recent example of a pretty dubious practice).
+We don't have access to the source so we don't know if it's true or not true.

-In the Open Source world the patch is submitted to the project , it undergos peer review and then a 'committer' (only a very small group on each project typically has 'commit' privileges and usually after an serious apprenticeship period with the project) adds the agreed patch to the source tree.
-One ASSUMES a similar process occurs in the Closed Source project but the process is not Open so we do not KNOW.
-It could be a new intern whacks a few lines of code into the product with no supervision.
+In the Open Source world the patch is submitted to the project, it is then peer reviewed and finally a 'committer' (only a very small group on each project typically has 'commit' privileges and usually after an serious apprenticeship period with the project) adds the agreed patch to the source tree.
+One assumes a similar process occurs in the Closed Source project but the process is not Open so we do not know.
+It's also possible in the Closed Source world that a new intern whacks a few lines of code into the product with no supervision.

-Finally there are a number of third party organizations which regularly perform security audits on Open Source software.
+Finally, there are a number of third party organizations, including academic researchers, who regularly perform security audits on Open Source software.

-Could it happen in the Open Source world?
-Sure it could if a lot of folks were asleep at the wheel all at the same time.
+Could malicious code be added to Open Source software?
+Sure it could - if a lot of folks were asleep at the wheel, all at the same time.

-Could it happen in the Closed Source world?
-There is a lot of empirical evidence to suggest that it might have happened already - whether maliciousness or incompetence was the cause we will never KNOW.
+Could malicious code be added to Closed Source software?
+There is a lot of empirical evidence to suggest that it might have happened already - whether maliciousness or incompetence was the cause we will never know.

 There are a lot of Open Source licenses.
-Discussion of Open-ness generates much heated and even vitriolic discussion on mailing lists.
+Discussion of Open-ness of licenses generates much heated and even vitriolic discussion on mailing lists.
 We are going to generalise horribly and suggest they fall into two broad categories.
-The BSD/Mozilla group and the GPL group.
+The BSD/Mozilla/MIT group and the GPL group.

 In general the GNU Public License (GPL) says that you have the right to use and freely distribute the software but you must make available the source code of your changes when you distribute it.
 The GPL is here and the GNU project's description of their policy.

-The BSD license (and to a lesser extent Mozilla and its variations) simply say that you must continue to acknowledge the original copyright in all your derived works but are free in all other senses to use, modify and distribute the software without any obligation to distribute or make available the source.
-The BSD license is here and here is one guy's view about why you should use it.
+The BSD/MIT license (and to a lesser extent Mozilla and its variations) are more permissive.
+They broadly say that you must continue to acknowledge the original copyright in all your derived works but are free in all other senses to use, modify and distribute the software without any obligation to distribute or make available the source.
+The BSD license is here.

 <health-warning> The above notes are not legal advice.
 Consult an attorney or lawyer before making decisions or selecting a license regime.</health-warning>